 My daily driver is a 15” 2018 MacBook Pro (2.2 GHz Intel Core i7) - I use it for coding, photo editing and writing.

 It’s a great device and I grew accustomed to the Touch Bar despite initial hesitation.
 I use a laptop as the primary machine mainly because I like the portability, and it’s powerful enough for all my needs (for everything else, there is the cloud).
 It also works really nice connected to a 4K display when docked, along with a nice Logitech G810 mechanical keyboard and a Logitech G502 mouse.
+I am not using the keyboard on the laptop as much, as the device is docked.

-I am a fan of quantifying my day-to-day activities (numbers do really have a special place in my life) - I stick with an Apple Watch (Nike Series 4 - 44mm).
+I am a fan of quantifying my day-to-day activities (numbers really do have a special place in my life) - I stick with an Apple Watch (Nike Series 4 - 44mm).
 After all, who doesn’t want to fill out their daily circles and earn the monthly (weekly, too) achievements?

-A couple of years ago, my friend Clint Rutkas got me hooked on ubnt gear.
+A couple of years ago, my good friend Clint Rutkas got me hooked on Ubnt gear.
 I’ve set it up to work with 3 main devices - UniFi Security Gateway, UniFi AP AC PRO and EdgeRouter PoE.
 This is hands-down the best networking gear I’ve used (again, will never go back to consumer-grade hardware).
 As an added bonus, the UniFi hardware has built-in data aggregation that allows me to analyze in-depth the network usage.